Wormnest/imvu_cal3d/README.md

 1. Introduction
 ---------------
 This python script is intended for Blender version 2.63 or higher.
+Older versions of Blender are not supported.
-It's purpose is to export blender objects to Cal3d, and specifically targeted at IMVU compatibility.
+It's purpose is to export Blender objects to Cal3d, and specifically targeted at IMVU compatibility.

-This version has not been extensively tested yet.
-Please report all bugs, inconsistensies etc so that I can hopefully fix it.
+Although this script has been used with success for a while there could still be some problems, especially with animations and morph animations.
+Please report all bugs, inconsistensies, etc. so that I can have a look and hopefully fix it.

-In addition to what older exporters for blender 2.49 could do, this version also supports:
+In addition to what older exporters for Blender 2.49 could do, this version also supports:

 * Vertex colors.